eduardknezovic/testcontainers-scylladb-java/README.md

 Before we begin, make sure you have:

-- Java 17 installed
+- Java 21 installed
-- Gradle 8.12 for dependency management
 - Docker installed and running (required for Testcontainers)

-Check with `java -version` and `gradle --version` to make sure you have the correct versions installed.
+Check with `java -version` to make sure you have the correct version installed.

 To verify Docker is running correctly, run: